zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

    % ===============================
      PIPE   DATA_PIPE        1024

-A public pipe can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public pipe can be referenced by name from any source file that includes the file :file:`zephyr.h`.